How many times have you written a “To Do List” this week?

 There is a big “however” coming now.

-For those of us with Chronic Illness, we need to be realistic about our capabilities.
+We need to be realistic about our capabilities.
 We need to ensure that we don’t do anything that will further compromise our health.

 This is actually where a “to do list” has advantages for us if we use it correctly.